FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 Then you are (ideally) on this page: [NXoptical_spectroscopy NeXus definition](<https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXoptical_spectroscopy.html>)

-You see a tree like structure of the NeXus definition NXoptical\_spectrosocopy with several tree nodes: Status, Description, Symbols, Groups\_cited, Structure.
+You see a tree-like structure of the NeXus definition NXoptical\_spectrosocopy with several tree nodes: Status, Description, Symbols, Groups\_cited, Structure.
 For now, only the part in Structure is of interest.
-This contains the information, which has to be written in the python code to add fields/groups/attributes to the NeXus file.
+This contains the information which has to be written in the python code to add fields/groups/attributes to the NeXus file.

 Use your browser search (CRTL+F) and search for "required".
-Ideally your browser highlights all entries which are required.
-You have to add those to the python script, to extend your created .nxs file.
+Ideally, your browser highlights all concepts which are required.
+You have to add those to the python script to extend your created .nxs file.
 (Which fields/groups/attributes are "required" was defined by the respective scientific community, to ensure that the data serves the FAIR principles.)

-In the following, it will be shown, how the python script has to be extended for the three fundamental objects:
+In the following, it will be shown how the python script has to be extended for the three fundamental objects:

 1. Attribute